StrongLoop-Evangelists/openwhisk-twitterbot-template/README.md

 IMPORTANT: you must install the botfiles folder as a local module before deploying:

-`npm install --save ./YOURPATH/botfiles`
+`npm install --save ./botfiles`

 If you make changes, you must update the installation:

-`rm -rf node_module/botfiles && npm install /YOURPATH/botfiles`
+`rm -rf node_module/botfiles && npm install --save ./botfiles`

 ##Deploy